 On January 21, 2022, Shiva Stein and Kevin McCarty filed a shareholder derivative action in the Southern District of Texas, Houston Division against former director Nourdean Anakar, Yura Barabash, former director Steven L. Jenkins, Eric Langan, Luke Lirot, former CFO Phillip K. Marshall, Elaine J. Martin, Allan Priaulx, and Travis Reese as defendants, as well as against RCI Hospitality Holdings, Inc. as nominal defendant.
 The action, styled Stein v.
-Anakar, et al., No. 4:22-mc-00149 (S.D.
+Anakar, et al., No. 4:22- mc-00149 (S.D.
 Tex.), alleges claims for breach of fiduciary duty based on alleged dissemination of inaccurate information, alleged failure to maintain internal controls, and alleged failure to properly manage company property.
 This action is in its preliminary phase, and a potential loss cannot yet be estimated.
 These allegations are substantively similar to claims asserted in the class action and a prior derivative action that was dismissed in June of 2021.
 RCI intends to vigorously defend against the action.
-On April 2, 2022, the Company and its current and former officers and directors named in the shareholder derivative complaint filed their Motions to Dismiss.
-Briefing should be concluded within the next 30 days and the Motions will be ripe for consideration.
+On April 2, 2022, the Company and its current and former officers and directors named in the shareholder derivative complaint filed their Motions to Dismiss and the derivative plaintiffs have responded.
+The Motions now have been fully briefed for the Court's consideration.